Pharmacy residency location

 Brianna Staubo, PharmD

-Brianna is an Emergency Medicine clinical pharmacist, primary preceptor for the Emergency Medicine PGY1 rotation, and co-preceptor for the Career Development/Leadership PGY1 rotation.
+Brianna is an Emergency Medicine clinical pharmacist, primary preceptor for the Emergency Medicine and Code Blue rotations, and co-preceptor for the Career Development/Leadership PGY1 rotation.

 Brianna grew up in Bismarck, ND and received her Doctor of Pharmacy degree from North Dakota State University in Fargo, ND.
 She then completed a PGY1 residency at UCHealth Poudre Valley Hospital in Fort Collins, CO and a PGY2 Emergency Medicine residency at Hackensack University Medical Center in Hackensack, NJ.
-She is active within ACCP’s Emergency Medicine PRN, having served as Journal Club coordinator, CODE Committee member, and Trainee Taskforce member.
-She also participates annually in ASHP’s New Practitioner CV Review and Residency Mentorship.
 She likes to precept residents and students, individually working with them to pursue their interests and reach their specific career goals.

-When not titrating vasopressors, she enjoys traveling, trying new restaurants, trivia/game night, and watching Colorado Eagles or Avalanche hockey games.
+When not titrating vasopressors, she enjoys traveling, trying new restaurants, trivia/game night, and watching Colorado Eagles hockey games.

 Current residents